bbatsov/metaredux/_posts/2019-04-26-rspec-style-guide-reloaded.md

-joins the ranks of the popular and widely adopted [Ruby](https://github.com/rubocop-hq/ruby-style-guide) and [Rails](https://github.com/rubocop-hq/rails-style-guide) community style guides.
-RuboCop HQ is becoming a focal point for all sort of initiatives related to promoting and refining Ruby-related best programming practices and that certainly pleases me, as this was the single most important idea behind the creation of RuboCop HQ.
+joins the ranks of the popular and widely adopted [Ruby](https://github.com/rubocop-hq/ruby-style-guide) and [Rails](https://github.com/rubocop-hq/rails-style-guide) community style guides.[^2] RuboCop HQ is becoming a focal point for all sort of initiatives related to promoting and refining Ruby-related best programming practices and that certainly pleases me, as this was the single most important idea behind the creation of RuboCop HQ.